-The 2008 federal budget[1] introduced the Tax-Free Savings Account (TFSA), available to individuals[2] starting in 2009.
+The 2008 federal Budget introduced the Tax-Free Savings Account (TFSA)[1], available to individuals[2] starting in 2009.
 Financial institutions currently eligible to issue RRSPs are permitted to issue TFSAs.
 This includes Canadian trust companies, life insurance companies, banks and credit unions.
+In response to concerns regarding the use of TFSAs in tax-planning schemes, the Department of Finance proposed amendments to the Act on October 16, 2009 that strengthen the rules and penalties relating to deliberate overcontributions, prohibited investments, non-qualified investments and certain asset transfer ("swap") transactions designed to shift value to a TFSA.
+[3] The proposed amendments apply to all transactions after October 16, 2009.

-An individual who is resident in Canada and 18 years of age or older is eligible to establish a TFSA.
-An individual can hold more than one TFSA, but will be subject to overall annual contribution limits.[3]
+An individual who is resident in Canada and 18 years of age or older will be eligible to establish a TFSA.
+An individual can hold more than one TFSA, but will be subject to overall annual contribution limits.[4]